 |4 – 600 m strain gauge||3 - SBE 55 (vertical)|

 |5 – 1000 m strain gauge||4 - no cage|

 |8 – 7000 m strain gauge|

-Example: 25P.282 is an SBE 25plus with 6800 m housing, 7000 m strain gauge pressure sensor, and MCBH connectors.
+Example: 25P.2820 is an SBE 25plus with 6800 m housing, 7000 m strain gauge pressure sensor, MCBH connectors, and standard cage.
 See table below for description of each selection:

 Sealoggerplus CTD - 16 Hz sampling rate.
 With modular temperature (SBE 3F) & conductivity (SBE 4C) sensors & TC Duct, submersible pump (SBE 5), internal strain gauge pressure sensor, 2 GB memory, eight A/D input channels (0 - 5 volt input range), two RS-232 input channels.
-Includes data I/O and pump Y-cable, 20 meter data I/O cable (801380), protective cage, Seasoft software, & complete documentation.
-Specify: housing (depth), & pressure sensor selections.
+Includes data I/O and pump Y-cable, 20 meter data I/O cable, protective cage, Seasoft software, & complete documentation.

 SBE 25plus, a profiling CTD, is powered by internal batteries & records data in memory.